ja-guzzle/docs/docs/how_to_guides/ingest_data/Processing.md

 2. Template

 ### Spark
-- In Spark engine, Guzzle loads required source and target data in spark compute and perform operations and write processed data in target table.
+- In Spark engine, Guzzle loads required source and target data in spark compute, perform operations and write processed data in target table.
 - There are few changes in behaviour from Guzzle v2.4.0.
-[Click here](docs/releases/2_4_0/processing-behaviour-changes) to view it.
+[Click here](../../releases/2_4_0/processing-behaviour-changes.md) to view it.

 ### Template
 - In Template engine, Guzzle prepares operation query which will be executed on source technology.
 It will not load source and target data in compute memory.